Lopez vs. Lopez

 Issues

-- Procedural Issue: Whether the petitioner pursued the correct mode of appeal when he filed a Notice of Appeal instead of a Record on Appeal to challenge the RTC's decision in a special proceeding.
+- Procedural Issues: Whether the petitioner pursued the wrong mode of appeal from the RTC to the CA in a special proceeding.

-- Substantive Issue: Whether the Last Will and Testament of Enrique S. Lopez should be allowed probate despite the total omission of the number of pages in the attestation clause and the discrepancy between the page count in the acknowledgment and the actual physical pages of the will.
+- Substantive Issues: Whether the omission of the number of pages in the attestation clause and the discrepancy in the page count in the acknowledgment portion render the will invalid, precluding substantial compliance under Art.
+809 of the Civil Code.

 Ruling

-- Procedural: The Supreme Court ruled that the petitioner pursued the wrong mode of appeal because Section 2(a), Rule 41 of the Rules of Court explicitly mandates that appeals in special proceedings must be made through a record on appeal, rendering the mere filing of a Notice of Appeal fatally defective.
+- Procedural: The SC affirmed that Richard pursued the wrong mode of appeal.
+Under Section 2(a), Rule 41 of the Rules of Court, appeals in special proceedings must be made by record on appeal, not by notice of appeal.

 Doctrines